GabrielDCelery/personal-notes/01_project/memory-palace-normandy/galaxy-map-cic.md

 year  ÷300
 ```

-Holographic panel, Mass Effect style — glowing blue.
-You tap your time period, it pulses brighter, the others dim.
-The time period selector is always step one on the left, ×3 PEAK is always step three on the right.
-Day is highlighted by default — the anchor, the most common case.
+You tap your time period — it pulses brighter, the others dim.
+The flood of numbers collapses to a single day-equivalent figure.
+DROP 5 wipes the zeros. ×3 PEAK pulses once.
+One clean RPS sits large on the screen.

+The terminal goes quiet.
+You carry the number to Pressly.

 The sequence reads left to right: convert to requests per day, drop 5 zeros to get RPS (because ~100K seconds in a day), multiply by 3 for peak.